Stefano Pioli: AC Milan

-2019–20
+2019–2021: Early seasons

 The day after Marco Giampaolo's sacking, on 9 October 2019, Pioli was appointed as the new coach of AC Milan, on a deal to the end of the season.
 Pioli's Milan finished the season in sixth place in Serie A. The team scored 63 goals in the competition, their highest total since 2013.
 On 7 July 2020, Milan defeated Juventus 4–2.
-Milan scored four goals against Juventus in Serie A for the first time since March 1989, when the score was 4–0.
-It was Milan's first win against Juventus since 2016.
+Milan scored four goals against Juventus in Serie A, last accomplished in March 1989, when the score was 4–0.
+Milan last defeated Juventus in 2016.

-On 21 July, Pioli reached an agreement with Milan for a two-year deal extension of his contract as head coach to June 2022.

-2020–21

-On 17 October 2020, Milan won 2–1 against Inter.
-It was Milan's first Serie A win against Inter since 2016.
-Milan also won their first four games in a Serie A season for the first time since 1995–96, when Fabio Capello was in charge.
-Milan scored in 24 consecutive Serie A games for the first time since 1973 (29).
-On 6th of December Milan beat Sampdoria 2–1, setting a new club record for goals scored in successive Serie A matches (30).
+On 21 July, Pioli reached an agreement with Milan to extend his contract as head coach by two years, to June 2022.
+On 17 October, Milan won 2–1 against Inter.
+Milan's last defeat of Inter in Serie A was in 2016.
+Milan last won four consecutive season-starters in Serie A in 1995–96, when Fabio Capello was in charge.
+Milan scored in 24 consecutive Serie A games, last accomplished in 1973 (29).
+On 6 December Milan beat Sampdoria 2–1, setting a new club record for goals scored in successive Serie A matches (30).

 Following a 2–2 draw with Genoa on 16 December, AC Milan were unbeaten in 24 league games: their longest run since 1993.
 On 23 December, Milan beat Lazio 3–2, becoming the second side in the history of Europe's top five leagues to have scored two or more goals in more than 15 successive games in a single calendar year (after Barcelona, 18 in 1948).

-On 9 May 2021, Milan managed to win 3–0 against Juventus, their first away win against them since 2011.
-Three days later, Pioli's side beat Torino 7–0 in an away game, winning by a seven-goal margin for the first time since June 1959 against Udinese (7–0).
+On 9 May 2021, Milan had their an away win against Juventus (3–0), last accomplished in 2011.
+Three days later, Pioli's side beat Torino 7–0 in an away game, winning by a seven-goal margin, last accomplished against Udinese (7–0) in June 1959.

-A 2–0 away win against Atalanta on 23 May 2021 confirmed that Milan would finish second in the league table, securing a return to the Champions League for the first time in seven seasons.
-Milan also set a new all-time record for away wins in a Serie A season with 16; no side has ever done better in Europe’s top five leagues in a single campaign (Real Madrid in 2011–12 and Manchester City in 2017–18 also achieved 16 away wins).
+A 2–0 away win against Atalanta on 23 May confirmed that Milan would finish second in the league, securing a return to the Champions League, last accomplished seven seasons earlier.
+Milan also set a new all-time record for away wins in a Serie A season, with 16; no side has ever achieved more in Europe's top five leagues in a single campaign.
+Real Madrid in 2011–12 and Manchester City in 2017–18 also achieved 16 away wins.
 In the UEFA Europa League, Milan reached the round of 16, where they were eliminated by Manchester United.